HokAI — Find the Right AI Tool

 Output — What the model generates.
 Usually more expensive per token.

-Example — At $2/1M input and $8/1M output: a 1,000-token prompt with a 500-token response costs about $0.006.
-Scale that by thousands of requests for monthly estimates.
+Example — At $2 per million input tokens and $8 per million output tokens: a 1,000-token prompt with a 500-token response costs about $0.006.
+Scale that by thousands of monthly requests for a real monthly estimate.

 Comparing Apples to Apples